Issue

 4. Position the delivery of career development services to ensure a seamless, coordinated system that provides effective transition within the high school system and the workplace, for all Albertans;

-5. Partner with interested stakeholders to create career development and market information resources and training for target audience; and
+5. Continue to partner with interested stakeholders to create career development and market information resources and training for target audience; and

 6. Continue to track outcomes associated with these programs and initiatives in a transparent manner to allow for continual adjustments when necessary.